killy971/hpc-coveralls/README.md

 /^Test suite .*: FAIL$/
 ```

-As this issue is fixed in the hpc version shipped with GHC 7.8, you don't have to use `run-cabal-test` when testing with GHC 7.8 and can safely use `cabal test`.
+Below are some of the conditions under which you will likely need to use `run-cabal-test`:
+- when using GHC 7.6 (hpc 0.6 known issue)
+- when using GHC 7.8 with multiple test suites covering the same module(s) (issue #18)

 ### Options